 As a hybrid of classroom and homeschool learning, Bluebonnet Home Scholars Collaborative (BHSC) partners with parents to provide a comprehensive academic and enrichment program.
 At a glance, here is how BHSC works with families to spread a rich intellectual feast for the youngest learners.
-All classes are available either a la carte or as a comprehensive enrollment package.
+All classes are available either a la carte or as a comprehensive enrollment package for Tuesdays and Fridays during the academic term.
 Students must be a minimum of five years old by September 1 in order to enroll in Form 1 courses.

 Form 1: Kindergarten through 3rd Grade